 Humble Arts Foundation featured an interview I conducted with Nicholas Cope on their blog.
-The full feature below the screenshot.
-Enjoy 🙂
+Read the full feature below the screenshot.

 More often than not, the end use and purpose of the photograph divides the medium into two distinct realms.
 Nicholas Alan Cope challenges the divide between commercial and art photography work.
 By generating sculptural images that can be described as one and of the same, Cope’s work merges the two worlds into one.
 Perception plays a large role in the conceptually based images.
 Cope explains his processes in continually challenging the viewer while blurring the lines between photography, sculpture and design.

 Q: Can you describe the origins and motivations behind your work?
 You were raised on the east coast; you currently work and live on the west coast.
 How has this contributed to your work?